mpyw/twhelp/README.md

 [ OAuth Credentials ]

-  Insufficient components are required to input via STDIN.
+  Insufficient components will be required to input via STDIN.
   Password is masked.

   --ck  <value>       Specify consumer_key in advance.